jviquerat/sparkle/README.md

 - Covariance matrix adaptation evolution strategy (CMAES)
 - Efficient global optimization (EGO)
 - Policy based optimization (PBO)

+More informations about each method can be obtained from the documentation.
+Below are several optimization examples performed with each method.

 ## Particle swarm